SelfExplainML/PiML-Toolbox/Acknowledgements.md

-Thanks to the following people for their contributions to the PiML toolbox!
+Thanks to the following people for their contributions and valuable comments to the development of PiML toolbox!

+Contributors from Wells Fargo:

 - Vijay Nair
 - William Knauth